 - a.
 Inspect the equipment and engine. - b.
-Fill the engine with the proper amount and type of both stabilizer-treated unleaded gasoline and oil. - 1.
-To start a cold engine, move the Choke to the START position.
-To restart a warm engine, leave the Choke in the RUN position.
+Fill the engine with the proper amount and type of both fuel and oil.

+- To start a cold engine, move the Choke to the START position. - To restart a warm engine, leave the Choke in the RUN position.